The Beast from 20,000 Fathoms: Plot

 Meanwhile, military troops led by Colonel Jack Evans attempt to stop the Rhedosaurus with an electrified barricade, then blast a hole with a bazooka in the beast's throat, which drives it back into the sea.
 Unfortunately, it bleeds all over the streets of New York, unleashing a horrible, virulent prehistoric contagion, which begins to infect the populace, causing even more fatalities.
 The infection precludes blowing up the Rhedosaurus or even setting it ablaze, lest the contagion spread further.
 It is decided to shoot a radioactive isotope into the beast's neck wound with hopes of burning it from the inside, while at the same time neutralizing the contagion.

-When the Rhedosaurus comes ashore and reaches the Coney Island amusement park, military sharpshooter Corporal Stone takes a rifle grenade loaded with a potent radioactive isotope and along with Dr. Nesbitt climbs on board the Coney Island Cyclone roller coaster.
-Riding the coaster to the top of the tracks, so he can get to eye-level with the beast, he fires the isotope into its open neck wound.
+When the Rhedosaurus comes ashore and reaches the Coney Island amusement park, military sharpshooter Corporal Stone takes a rifle grenade loaded with a potent radioactive isotope and along with Nesbitt climbs on board the Coney Island Cyclone roller coaster.
+Riding the coaster to the top of the tracks to get to eye-level with the beast, he fires the isotope into its open neck wound.
 It thrashes about in reaction, causing the roller coaster to spark when falling to the ground, setting the amusement park ablaze.
 With the fire spreading rapidly, Nesbitt and Stone climb down as the park becomes engulfed in flames.
 The Rhedosaurus collapses and eventually dies from the isotope's radiation poisoning.